jubinsoni/api_project/README.md

 PATCH ​/user_profile​/
 (user_profile_partial_update)

-## Running in local
+## Running locally
 1) clone this repo
 2) cd to project at the manage.py level
 3) source venv/bin/activate
 4) pip3 install -r requirements.txt
+5) go to core/settings.py and do DEBUG = False
-5) python3 manage.py runserver
+6) python3 manage.py runserver
-6) go to http://127.0.0.1:8000/ to test out the apis
+7) go to http://127.0.0.1:8000/ to test out the apis

 ## Documentation
 This app is configured with swagger and to view it...